 TISSUES.
 Do you have tissues in the house?
 Do you have EXTRA tissues in the house?
 This is one of those things you MUST have.
 If you need some put it on your shopping list.
 I am a big list person.
-(A shout out to Mom for this habit).
+(A shout out to my mom, of blessed memory, for this habit).
 I know some people just tear off toilet paper and use that in place of tissues, but this creates potential paper shortages in the bathroom which can be quite problematic.
 I will not elaborate further.

 - Check expiration dates.
 If it is outdated, chuck it.
 I know some people say “companies put dates on products to make you buy more” but do keep in mind that products don’t last forever and the chemical components change over time.
 Since things expire, I don’t suggest buying in bulk for anything in the medicine cabinet except for maybe band-aids, which don’t expire and one can never have enough of those.